 Green Spring is a tiny town located in the state of West Virginia.
 With a population of 250 people and just one neighborhood, Green Spring is the 241st largest community in West Virginia.
 Green Spring has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Green Spring, you'll notice that it is more blue-collar than most other communities in America.
-64.94% of Green Spring’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Green Spring is a town of construction workers and builders, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Green Spring who work in office and administrative support (35.06%), sales jobs (0.00%), and personal care services (0.00%).
+Green Spring is a blue-collar town, with 45.68% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Green Spring is a town of construction workers and builders, managers, and sales and office workers.
+There are especially a lot of people living in Green Spring who work in business and financial occupations (20.99%), office and administrative support (19.75%), and healthcare (13.58%).

 Green Spring is very much a car-oriented town.
 This is because the population of Green Spring isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.